 - 2.3.1 This project falls within FEMA Flood Insurance Rate Maps (FIRM) 45045C0407E that is defined with base flood elevations and a defined floodway. - 2.3.2 The Contractor shall coordinate with FEMA and the Greenville County Floodplain Administrator to request for floodplain management compliance.
-A CLOMR is anticipated. - 2.3.3 Currently, there is a USGS stage gage, Site Number 021603273, and camera located at this site.
+A CLOMR is anticipated. - 2.3.3 Currently, there is a USGS stage gage, Site Number 021603273, flood warning signs, and camera located at this site.
 The Contractor shall coordinate with the USGS, SCDOT District Construction Office, and the SCDOT Hydro Support Group in regards to maintaining and/or relocating these items during and after construction.
+Refer to Special Provision 107 for additional guidance on coordination.